adam-maj/deep-learning/README.md

 Importantly, nothing about this changes in the future - **these same 7 constraints will always determine where we're headed, and how close we are to AGI.[^21]**

-We've solved the _theoretical problem_ of AGI in the sense that we know exactly what would get us to AGI[^22].
+At this point, we've solved the _theoretical problem_ of AGI, in the sense that we know exactly what would get us to AGI[^22].

-This was not obvious until the past decade, where we've really seen the power of how far deep learning can go.
+This was not obvious until the past decade, where we've seen the power of how far deep learning can go.

-The question is now can whether we will solve the _engineering_ problem of AGI.
-Will we be able to keep pushing on all the constraints to keep increasing intelligence?
+The question is now whether we will solve the _engineering_ problem of AGI.
+Will we be able to keep pushing on all the constraints to keep improving digital intelligence?

-Although scaling laws are currently at play and the current path forward is to acquire larger amounts of compute to train larger models, the efficacy of this approach may hit a bottleneck, at which point we will have to turn to the constraints again to keep progressing.
+Although scaling laws are currently at play and the current path forward is to acquire larger amounts of compute to train larger models, the efficacy of this approach will hit a limit in the future (it's difficult to know when).

 It's possible that we may hit a bottleneck in how good models can get based on the quality of the empirical distribution of the internet, in which case we'll have to seek other sources of data.